 What is Keep Massachusetts Beautiful’s mission?

 - Litter Cleanup & Prevention: We help communities understand who and what is causing litter.
 We help local leaders organize volunteer litter cleanup events.
-We also provide resources to help change behaviors and prevent litter in the first place.
+We also provide resources and education to help change behaviors and prevent litter in the first place.

 - Annual and/or monthly community litter cleanups